wellingtonfzambelli/poc.fullstack.angular.guitarshop/README.md

 # Deploy the application

-Frontend
+1 - Create folder where the frontend will publish it.
+In my case I created a file named "wwwroot" inside the application "poc.fullstack.angular.guitarshop.api"

-1 - Open the file "angular.json" and change the path where you'll deploy the frontend application in the directive bellow
+2 - Open the file "angular.json" and change the path where you'll deploy the frontend application in the directory bellow
-"projects -> architect -> build -> options -> outputPath: ../poc.fullstack.angular.guitarshop.api/wwwroot"
+projects -> architect -> build -> options -> outputPath: ../poc.fullstack.angular.guitarshop.api/wwwroot

+3 -